frontend-fun/react-hooks-typescript-tome/docs/3-control/primitives.md

 Try clicking the button in the topright of the code above.
 Then, run the code.
 You will see text appear above but also in your developer console.

 Technically the semi-colon is optional but using it will avoid certain kinds of common mistakes.

+You can use `console.log` to get a lot of information about variables.
+Expect to use it frequently!

+## Primitive Data

+Let's talk about types, values, operators, and variables.

 ## Types and Values